noevini/AdvancedServerSide_CW2/README.md

 5. **Open the app**
    Navigate to [http://localhost:4000](http://localhost:4000)

-> The CW1 API server must be running on `http://localhost:3000` for live data.
-If unavailable, the dashboard loads with sample mock data automatically — no configuration needed.
+> The CW1 API server must be running on `http://localhost:3000`.
+If unreachable, the dashboard shows an error banner on each page.

 ---